 Role and function

-The safety investigation is conducted by the Safety Investigation Authority (SIA).
 The safety investigation examines the course of events related to the accident or incident, their causes and consequences, and the search and rescue actions as well as the actions taken by the authorities.
 The investigation specifically examines whether safety had adequately been taken into consideration in the activity leading up to the accident and in the planning, manufacture, construction and use of the equipment and structures that caused the accident or incident or at which the accident or incident was directed.
 The investigation also examines whether the management, supervision and inspection activity had been appropriately arranged and managed.
 If necessary, the investigation also examines possible defects in the provisions and orders regarding safety and the authorities.
-The goal of the investigation is to discover factors and background causes contributing to the accident or incident in addition to its immediate cause, which may be found in e.g. the organisation, the instructions or the working methods.
+The goal of the investigation is to discover factors and background causes contributing to the accident or incident in addition to its immediate cause, which may be found in e.g. the organization, the instructions or the working methods.

 Safety investigations are not conducted to allocate legal liability.
 Other authorities and agencies are responsible for that task.